Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

 |:----:|:-------:|
 |number|1|

-Determines the alignment of the text drawn by DrawText() or DrawAngle() with respect to the point specified by that command: point at the left of the text, point at the center of the text, or point at the right of the text.
+_Determines the alignment of the text drawn by DrawText() or DrawAngle() with respect to the point specified by that command: point at the left of the text, point at the center of the text, or point at the right of the text._

 ### Visible

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Canvas', 'Visible')]]